-Authors are invited to submit full papers not exceeding 12 pages, including references (roughly 5000 words).
+Authors are invited to submit full papers not exceeding 12 pages, excluding references and a clearly-marked appendix of arbitrary length that will be read at the discretion of the PC members.
 Each paper should include a title, the names and contact details of all authors, and an abstract of 100-300 words.

 Please format your paper according to the following guidelines.
-The most important requirements are (1) that the submission should be formatted for A4 paper (that is, the page size as shown under Document Properties in the Acrobat Reader, for instance, should be 8.27×11.69 in); and (2) that the text should fit into an area of 5.5×8.5 in $(14 \times 21.6 \text{ cm})$.
+The most important requirements are (1) that the submission should be formatted for A4 paper (that is, the page size as shown under Document Properties in the Acrobat Reader, for instance, should be 8.27×11.69 in); and (2) that the text should fit into an area of 5.5×8.5 in $(14 \times 21.6$ cm).
 This excludes page numbers (which we suggest you include for the submission, but which must be removed for the camera-ready version in case of acceptance).
 Please use a 10pt typeface, with suitable deviations for section headings, footnotes, etc. In general, please aim at having your paper look as close to this sample as possible.
-The easiest way of achieving this is to use the LATEX document preparation system with the style file comsoc2012.cls provided at the workshop website (take the file sample.tex as a starting point).
+The easiest way of achieving this is to use the LATEX document preparation system with the style file comsoc2014.cls provided at the workshop website (take the file sample.tex as a starting point).